Quantifying Genetic Innovation: Mathematical Foundations for the Topological Study of Reticulate Evolution: Discussion

-\bparagraph{Estimating Novelty Profiles by Other Means} While this paper has focused primarily on bounding the novelty profile using persistent homology, other approaches to estimating the novelty profile may be fruitful as well.
-For example, there is a large literature on direct estimation of evolutionary histories (which, as noted earlier, are usually called \emph{ancestral recombination graphs}); see for example \cite{gusfield2014recombinatorics} and the references therein.
+While this paper has focused primarily on bounding the novelty profile in terms of standard persistence barcodes, other approaches to estimation of the novelty profile may be more practical.
+There is a large literature on direct estimation of evolutionary histories (which, as noted earlier, are usually called \emph{ancestral recombination graphs}); see for example \cite{gusfield2014recombinatorics} and the references therein.
 Though direct inference of histories is computationally difficult on larger data sets, recent approaches such as ARGWeaver \cite{Rasmussen:2014cq} are powerful enough to yield biological insights from some real data sets consisting of dozens or hundreds of genomes.

-It may be efficient in some settings to use direct inference of a history to estimate the novelty profile.
+For such data sets, it may be feasible to use direct inference of a history to estimate the novelty profile.
 Indeed, once one has the history, computing the novelty profile is straightforward.

-In view of the strong assumptions underlying our persistent homology bounds on the novelty profile, estimating the novelty profile via direct inference of the history seems to be an appealing alternative to the topological approach, for samples where it is computationally feasible.
-On the other hand, as emphasized in \cite{Camara:2016kl}, one key advantage of the topological approach is computational efficiency for large genomic datasets.
+For larger data sets, where estimation of a full evolutionary history is not feasible, a machine learning approach may be effective.
+For context, a recent paper of Humphreys, McGuirl, Miyagi, and Blumberg \cite{humphreys2019fast} trains a regression model to predict recombination rates from Vietoris--Rips barcodes of genomic data.
+The training data is obtained from simulations.
+The authors demonstrate that this approach performs well, offering a good tradeoff between accuracy and scalability compared to a popular alternative approach called LDhelmet \cite{chan2012genome}.
+To estimate statistics of the novelty profile, it may be worthwhile to develop an approach analogous to that of \cite{humphreys2019fast}.